 8.16 There is a requirement to deliver a new community hub as part of the redevelopment of the former Molson Coors brewery site.
-Work has progressed in partnership between the Town Council, East Hampshire District Council, Legal & General Affordable Homes and Cala Homes to deliver a multipurpose facility aimed at providing and hosting a range of community activities and publicly funded services, under one roof.
-The Hub will complement existing facilities whilst ensuring a more modern provision to meet the varying needs of Alton residents.
+Discussions have taken place between the Town Council, East Hampshire District Council, Legal & General Affordable Homes and Cala Homes to deliver a multipurpose facility aimed at providing and hosting a range of community activities and publicly funded services, under one roof.
+To date the discussions have not reached agreement on a lease which would provide for acceptable occupation for the identified end users.
 This facility has been allocated a total of £620,301 CIL funding (2022 and 2023) towards its kit out.